junhua/UOL-OOP/docs/projects/midterm/task4.md

                       Projection -->
 ```

-## Step 2: Implementing the Prediction Class
+## Implementing the Prediction Class

 Let's look at the function signatures from the header file: